stakecube/stakecubecoin-archive/doc/build-osx.md

         make check

-5. (Optional) You can also install monetaryunitd to your path:
+5. (Optional) You can also install stakecubecoind to your path:

         make install